 The answer: 28 grams of fat and almost 11 grams of saturated fat.
 That's nearly half the fat a typical person should eat for an entire day and more than half the saturated fat.
 Six ounces of that "85% Extra Lean" ground beef still has more than 23 grams of fat and 9 grams of saturated fat.

 It's a problem that can't be fixed at the state level.
-In fact, individual states are prohibited from enacting tougher laws on meat labeling.
+Individual states are prohibited from enacting tougher laws on meat labeling.

 In 2007, the USDA released a document titled, A GUIDE TO FEDERAL FOOD LABELING REQUIREMENTS FOR MEAT AND POULTRY PRODUCTS where they say:

 "State requirements adopted under state law may not differ from, or conflict with, existing federal labeling laws and regulations.
 States are, therefore, prohibited from imposing requirements different from or in addition to federal labeling requirements."